 Fayetteville was selected as an Arkansas Volunteer Community of the Year for the fifth straight year, according to a news release from the Arkansas Department of Human Services.

-The recognition is given each year by the governor’s office, the Arkansas Municipal League and the Arkansas Department of Human Services Division on Volunteerism.
+The recognition is given each year by the governor’s office, the Arkansas Municipal League and the Arkansas Department of Human Services Division of Community Service and Nonprofit Support

 In total, 12 cities were chosen for the award based on efforts by volunteers working in each community.